blocksds/manual/manuscript/backgrounds.md

 For more information regarding grit, you can visit the project homepage and read the grit manual at <http://www.coranac.com/projects/grit/> and
 <http://www.coranac.com/man/grit/html/grit.htm> respectively.
 You can also
-download the latest version of grit from the grit project homepage.
+download the latest version of grit from the package manager of your toolchain.

 ### Putting in the Star Fields